brianegan/flutter_stream_friends/README.md

 ## Why would you do this madness!?

+Well, it makes your state management fundamentally reactive!
+That means your Widgets can stay up to date with a variety of data sources that emit state changes (think Firebase).
+For example:

   - You may have more complex data needs, such as:
-    - calling a local database, file system, or web service
+    - calling a local database, file system, or web service when your Widget initializes
-    - keep up to date with the latest state from a data Store, such as a dart_redux Store.
+    - Keeping your Widgets up to date with a reactive data source, such as a Firebase Database or Redux Store
   - No longer need both a `Widget` and separate `State` class
   - No longer make manual calls to `setState`.
 Just set up your stream and the `StreamWidget` handles the rest.
   - You can use the power of observables to reduce the number redraws your UI performs.
 By using `Stream#distinct` under the hood, setState will only be called when data is truly fresh.